szbela87/narw_classification/create_dataset/Data_README.md

 The dataset includes 10,934 instances for training and 1,962 instances for testing.
 Each instance is a two-second audio segment sampled at a rate of 2 kHz, resulting in a series length 4000.

-To create the `.csv` files according to the 60/20/20% training/validation/test splitting, just run the 'load_data.ipynb' file.
+To create the `.csv` files according to the 60/20/20% training/validation/test splitting, just run the `load_data.ipynb` notebook.